arkay991/Demo-CloudSurvey/CloudSurvey/Tutorial.md

 <a name="Overview" />
 ## Overview ##

-This demonstration shows how to ...
+This demonstration shows how to create a Web Site using the Azure command-line tool enabling it for GIT deploy and finally deploy it to Azure using the GIT commands.

 > **Note:** In order to run through this complete demo, you must have network connectivity and a Microsoft account.

 <a id="goals" />
 ### Goals ###
-In this tutorial you will see ho to:
+In this tutorial you will see how to:

-1.	...
+1. Create a Web Site with GIT deploy enabled using the Azure command-line tool.
+1. Configure a GIT repository to associated to an Azure Web Site.
+1. Deploy a Web Site to Azure using GIT.
+1. View the deployments history in the management portal.

 <a name="technologies" />
 ### Key Technologies ###